LWang-Laura/leyaowang.github.io/_pages/about.md

 <br />

 <p style="font-size:18px;">Welcome!
 I am Leyao(Laura) Wang, a senior student at Vanderbilt University double majoring in Computer Science and Mathematics, with a minor in Data Science.
-I am currently advised by Dr. Tyler Derr at Vanderbilt Network Data Science (NDS) Lab and Dr. Pranam Chatterjee in The Programmable Biology Group (PBG) at Duke University.
+I am currently advised by Dr. Tyler Derr at Vanderbilt <a href="https://nds-vu.github.io/">Network Data Science (NDS) Lab</a> and Dr. Pranam Chatterjee in <a href="https://www.chatterjeelab.com/">The Programmable Biology Group (PBG)</a> at Duke University.
 In the past, I was fortunate to work with Dr. Zhijun Yin in the Vanderbilt SPHERE lab.</p>

 Research Interests